soydarkito/soydarkito/README.md

 # Readme in progress

-Actual student on data science.
+Currently a student on data science.